-- Chapter term GPA meets or exceeds the respective all-women's or all-men's GPA each semester.
-[10 points each semester] - Chapter New Member Class term GPA meets or exceeds the all-university GPA each semester.
+- Chapter term GPA meets or exceeds the respective all-women's, all-men's, or all-undergraduate (as applicable) GPA each semester.
+[10 points each semester] - Chapter New Member Class term GPA meets or exceeds the respective all-women's, all-men's, or all-undergraduate GPA each semester.
 [5 points each semester]